monkeymoves/D3Launch/src/pages/about/index.md

 working as hard as it can.
 We’re different from most digital agencies.
 We won’t bamboozle you with buzzwords, and we won’t promise you things that aren’t deliverable.
-We won’t charge you for services you don’t need, and as we don’t have expensive overheads, we can pass the savings on to you.
+We won’t charge you for services you don’t need, and as we don’t have expensive overheads, we can pass the savings on to you.  <a href="./services">Our Services</a>